Dandiya Raas: Collegiate Garba-Raas

-Comparing the traditional dance style to the competitive dance style
+Competitive Garba-Raas

 Garba-Raas is traditionally a recreational social dance form that is done in large groups.
 The competitive form is described as “...competitive sport, rather than an inclusive, ritualistic dance form, the need to "entertain" has become increasingly paramount” by Falcone.
 In order to turn this social dance into a competitive activity, many aspects of the dance, such as the formations, the moves, and structures, have changed.
 The new evolved style is described in further detail below under “ The Garba-Raas Competitive Dance Style”.

-Similarities between the traditional and competitive styles are the clothing, the music, and the basics moves.
+Similarities between the traditional and competitive styles are the clothing, the music, and the basic moves.
 Jessica Falcone points out that dancers prefer to identify the new dance style as a branch of Garba and Dandiya-raas but in reality, she states that intercollegiate Garba-Raas is transforming into its own dance style.

-The Garba-Raas competition dance

 The structure competition dance consists of 12-16 dancers who perform 8-9 continuous dances which are a combination of Garba, dandiya-raas, and tran tali.
 All dancers are required to be college students but may attend a different college from which they represent.
 Teams are expected to be in traditional Garba-Raas clothing.
 Routines are commonly constructed with a theme presented throughout the dance through props and special effects.
 On stage the dance is described as "very intense and high-energy: (1) the music is usually at a faster tempo than the other forms of Garba-Raas discussed previously, (2) dancers are taught a form of fast head-bobbing, (3) manic smiles are pasted on each dancer in order to emphasize enthusiasm to judges".